starcoinorg/starcoin/vm/framework/starcoin-framework/doc_template/overview.md

-# Aptos Framework
+# Starcoin Framework

-This is the reference documentation of the Aptos framework.
+This is the reference documentation of the Starcoin framework.

 ## Index